OpenKneeboard/OpenKneeboard/docs/features/graphics-tablets.md

 ## Which tablet to get

-- The Wacom Intuos S is a good size, with buttons that are easy to find in VR
+- The Wacom Intuos S is my recommendation
+  - is a good size, with buttons that are easy to find in VR
+  - while OpenTabletDriver is *strongly* recommended and their recent drivers are limited, v6.4.5 of the Wacom driver (Jan 2024) is the best non-OpenTabletDriver option available for OpenKneeboard
-- The Huion H640P is also a popular choice, and often cheaper
+- The Huion H640P is also a popular choice, and often cheaper.
+I find the buttons harder to find blind in VR, and consider OpenTabletDriver mandatory for a good experience
 - Alternatively, [any tablet supported by OpenTabletDriver](https://opentabletdriver.net/Tablets) can be used

 ## How to use your tablet